 7. Elevation Lab DraftTable Kit For iPad Pro

-We all know that the iPad's official stand is very limited in terms of elevation it provides which can be a little uncomfortable for the artist who uses iPads for long drawing sessions.
+We all know that the iPad’s official stand is very limited in terms of the elevation it provides.
+This can be a little uncomfortable for the artist who uses iPads for long drawing sessions.

 That is where the Elevationlab Draft-table steps in.
 It is an all-in-one solution for iPads or any other similar-sized tablet.
 The kit includes a tablet stand a high-quality palm rest and an Apple Pencil (stylus) holder.

 DraftTable stand is strong and sturdy and made of quality materials.
 On the front, you have a medical-grade soft silicone that protects the tablet from scratches.
 Its legs have rubber pads that keep it stable on slippery surfaces.

 The stand gives you a total of 4 adjustable angles which are 6°, 16°, 32°, 45°.
 The hinge itself is spring-loaded making the tablet snap into its position and maintain the angle on heavy load.

 The Elevation Lap Draftable folds into a slim pack making it easier to carry it with your iPad in your backpack.
 It is a reasonably priced accessory that makes drawing on iPads much more convenient.

 8. Xp Pen Multifunctional Metal Stand for Display Tablets